← Back to Blog·Mar 16, 2026·7 min read

 Click Maps

-Click maps show where visitors click (or tap on mobile).
-They reveal whether people are clicking your CTAs, navigation links, or — frustratingly — elements that aren't clickable at all.
-If visitors repeatedly click on a static image expecting it to do something, that's a UX signal you need to act on.
+Show where visitors click or tap.
+Reveal whether people hit your CTAs, navigation links, or — frustratingly — elements that aren't clickable at all.

 Scroll Maps

-Scroll maps display how far down the page visitors scroll before leaving.
-The top of the page is always hot (everyone sees it), while the bottom progressively cools off.
-If your call-to-action sits below the fold and the scroll map shows 70% of visitors never reach it, you've found your conversion problem.
+Display how far down visitors scroll before leaving.
+If your CTA sits below the fold and 70% never reach it, you've found your conversion problem.

 Move Maps